Search icon

 To prevent falling victim to such scams, it is important to understand some common tactics used by fraudsters and stay informed about how to respond effectively:

 No Government Agency Demands Money Over Calls: Remember, legitimate law enforcement or government officials will never ask for payments over phone calls or video chats.
-Always verify identity of anyone claiming to be from a government agency.
+Always verify the identity of anyone claiming to be from a government agency.

 Use Technology to Stay Safe: Install spam call detection apps that can help identify potential scam calls.
-National Cybercrime Reporting Portal (https://cybercrime.gov.in) is also available for reporting any such fraudulent activities.
+The National Cybercrime Reporting Portal (https://cybercrime.gov.in) is also available for reporting any such fraudulent activities.

-Path Forward: Strengning Laws and Building Awareness
+The Path Forward: Strengthening Laws and Building Awareness

 Take Action Now: Protect Our Seniors from Digital Deception